Policy Architects

 1. Child Term Rider: Life Insurance for Kids

-Coverage usually ranges, depending on the carrier, anywhere from $10,000 to $30,000.
-So for example, if you have three kids, a $25,000 child term rider covers each child for $25,000 at a total cost of $10 per month.
+Depending on the carrier, coverage usually ranges from $10,000 to $30,000.
+So, for example, if you have three kids, a $25,000 child term rider covers each child for $25,000 at a total cost of $10 per month.

-This is the most affordable option for many parents but guaranteed insurability coverage amounts are limited.
+This is the most affordable option for many parents, but guaranteed insurability coverage amounts are limited.

 2. Individual Term Life Insurance Policy